open-design-kit/opendesignkit/_methods/Visual-Design-Workshop.md

 ## When to use it:

 The workshop is most effective when done as a kickoff to the visual design phase(s) of a project.
-This can happen well before the ux direction of the project is defined and/or the design of wireframes is finalized.
+This can happen well before the UX direction of the project is defined and/or the design of wireframes is finalized.
 Because remote or not co-located meetings can be extremely draining, consider breaking this workshop into a few sessions - with each session no longer than 90 minutes.
 The actual scheduling will depend on the client, the availability, the timeline, etc.

 ## How To: